zbyju/boxjump/README.md

 │   │   utils.js            // various file utilities
 │
-└───src                     // source files of your project │   │   my-game.ts          // the main source file that is included in the html file │
+└───src                     // source files of your project │   │   index.ts          // the main source file that is included in the html file │
 └───view                    // folder with HTML content │   │   index.html          // file that includes TS file with your game